In this in-depth Harvard MBA Interview Tips, we cover:

 Tip 2: Be intellectually alive; curiosity matters more than polish

-At HBS, they want people who light up in the classroom.
+At HBS, they want people who light up the classroom.
 Your interviewer is testing for that spark.

 Whether it’s a niche industry interest or a leadership mistake you analyzed for months, show that you're someone who likes thinking and bringing unique angles to mundane or established perspective.